cmotc/android_porting_guidebook/08PartEight/02PartEightBasicKernelFix.md

 In order to craft your device's new defconfig.
 Before we begin, take a look at the arch/arm/configs/ folder in the source tree of your Linux kernel.
 If you list the contents in a terminal, you'll see something like this.
-These are
+These are minimal kernel configurations and as you can see, some of them look like they are designed for the hardware initials we looked for in your build.prop.
+We'll be using those as the basis for the final defconfig for your kernel.
+Open one or two of them and read the flags, but do not edit them.

         acs5k_defconfig                   corgi_defconfig        jornada720_defconfig  pxa3xx_defconfig
         acs5k_tiny_defconfig              cpu9260_defconfig      kirkwood_defconfig    pxa910_defconfig